Observatory Street

 Observatory Street is a street in Oxford, England.
-It links at the eastern end Woodstock Road (opposite Bevington Road and St Anne's College and nearly opposite St Antony's College) in central North Oxford and at the western end Walton Street and the Jericho area of Oxford, England.
+It links at the eastern end Woodstock Road (opposite Bevington Road and St Anne's College and nearly opposite St Antony's College) in central North Oxford and at the western end Walton Street and the Jericho area of Oxford.

 The street borders the north side of Green Templeton College, one of the Oxford University colleges, which has some student accommodation in the street.
 The street is named after the Radcliffe Observatory (completed in 1794), which now forms a centrepiece for the College.
 To the north is St Bernard's Road.
+The street lies within the Walton Manor Conservation Area and as such is of interest for protection by the Oxford Preservation Trust.